 "Michael, you don't feel safe inside?"

 I leaned back on my elbows, let my head fall to the side to face her.
-"Ghia," I said, calling her by name for the first time, "I don't think so.
+"Gaia," I said, calling her by name for the first time, "I don't think so.
 I don't even feel safe trusting what I see, not right now.
 I don't feel safe in my home, I don't feel safe at my work.
 And now I'm talking to you, and I should know you're a peyote hallucination, but I don't believe it.
 And that doesn't make me feel safe, either.
 You are so big, so powerful.
-So old, Ghia, you have to be so very old.
+So old, Gaia, you have to be so very old.
 And I'm scared of old."

 Mothers have a look.
 It's the look they wear when they are thinking about what to say, and they really, really want to say just the right thing, because they suspect you will take their words to heart, and their words will go to seed in your heart and grow.
-Ghia was that look head to toe, for more than a moment.
+Gaia was that look head to toe, for more than a moment.

 "Old, Michael?
 Yes, I'm older than the rock we sit on.
 Far older.
 And I am powerful.
 I'm an old spirit, Michael, one of the first.
 But I wasn't given my abilities to play with.
 I have responsibilities, too.
 We all do.
 I do, you do, every one does.